Duality, asymptotic charges and higher form symmetries in $p$-form gauge theories: An existence and uniqueness theorem for the duality map

-Indeed the vanishing of these cohomology groups is sufficient to reduce the full de Rham complex to the asymptotic symmetries de Rham complex and it is also necessary since to construct the duality map we need that $d_p$ and $d_q$ are isomorphisms.
-We observe that similar steps can be retraced in the case of Coulomb fall-off and $D=2p+2$, hence also in this case the theorem above will hold.
+Indeed, the vanishing of these cohomology groups is sufficient to reduce the full de Rham complex to the asymptotic symmetries de Rham complex, and it is also necessary, since to construct the duality map we need $d_p$ and $d_q$ to be isomorphisms.
+Again, we emphasize that $d_p^{-1}$ and $d_q^{-1}$ are defined only on the image, respectively, of $d_p$ and $d_q$, and that their definition relies on the vanishing of the de Rham cohomology groups \eqref{cohom}.
+We observe that similar steps can be retraced in the case of Coulomb fall-off and $D=D_c=2p+2$, and hence also in this case the theorem above holds.